MovieMaker93/flux-portfolio-image/README.md

     numerical:
       order: asc
 ```
-The above policy check the timestap associated with the tag image version, if the timestap version in the dockerhub repository is greater then the image tag used in the deploy manifest, flux will push the new tag image to deploy manifest.
+The above policy checks the timestamp associated with the tag image version, if the timestamp version in the Dockerhub repository is greater than the image tag used in the deploy manifest, Flux will push the new tag image to deploy manifest.